English

 • A statement of purpose.

-• A single writing sample consisting of 12 to 15 pages (inclusive of footnotes and bibliography).
+• A single writing sample of 4,000-5,000 words.
 The writing sample should be an accomplished piece of the applicant's own academic writing, such as an advanced undergraduate seminar paper.
 See details about the writing sample.

 • Applicants whose primary language is not English and who graduated from a university where the language of instruction and examination was not English are required to write the Test of English as a Foreign Language (TOEFL).
 Minimum scores required are: